Suicidology 2024 – 2025

 https://www.gov.uk/government/publications/suicide-prevention-grant-fund-2023-to-2025/provisional-shortlist-for-the-suicide-prevention-grant-fund-2023-to-2025

-List of organisations within receipt of this funding.
+Above is a list of organisations within receipt of this funding

-The government also funded £75 million into the cause, there is not list of organisations within funding for this, it as been sought but no response.
+Including in this the government also funded £75 million into the cause, there is not list of organisations within funding for this, it has been sought but no luck as of yet.

 Suicide deaths that have been reported for England in 2022 are 5,846